RimDammak/ec2-quick-launch/README.md

 ---

-## 🔧 Project Purpose
+## Project Purpose

 > **Main Goal:**
-> To launch a EC2 instance using a specific AMI ID (e.g., an imported Windows Server 2019 AMI).
+> To launch a EC2 instance using a specific AMI ID (e.g., an imported Windows Server 2019 AMI/ your own ami image).
 >
 > The infrastructure is minimal and designed to help you quickly test or deploy an imported VM in AWS.